Featured Image by Island Packers

 Dolphins have two stomachs; one for the storage of food, the other for digestion.
 Dolphins swallow their food whole — their teeth are used only to catch their prey.
 Nor will they win any Jenny Craig contests.
 A 260-pound dolphin might eat some 33 pounds of fish a day.

 Why do dolphins breathe through blowholes?
 It prevents them from sucking water into their lungs when hunting, reducing the risk of drowning.

 Orcas belong to the dolphin family.
 Reaching lengths of over 30 feet, not surprisingly Orcas are the largest member of the dolphin family.

 Dolphins have delicate skin, so delicate they can be injured by the slightest touch of hard surface.
 But even the deepest of wounds heal remarkably quickly.

-Come see for yourself.
+When the time is right, come see for yourself.
 No one is better at finding dolphins than Island Packers’ captains and crew.
-Even better, from now through roughly mid-September, it’s whale watching season in Ventura.
+And they’ll be itching to see these beautiful creatures themselves.